tz70s/blog/content/posts/openwhisk-future.md

 2. Help to explore the migration path.
 3. Help me to better understanding on OpenWhisk internal implementation.

 However, OpenWhisk already provides nice infrastructure and utilities that I can easier to migrate this.
 As I mentioned, one of targets on this experiment can help to figure out the smooth migration path to future architecture.
-I've tried my best not to break up current codebase and kept rebase it from upstream.
+I've tried my best not to break up current codebase and kept rebase it with upstream.

 The prototyping steps as follow:

 1. A New LoadBalancer SPI: SingletonLoadBalancer (which adapt with Container Manager)
-2. Duplicate and cutting off logics from Invoker into new Container Manager.
+2. Duplicate and cut off logics from Invoker into new Container Manager.
-3. Re-use and refactor invoker-agent which is used by Kubernetes deployment.
+3. Re-use and refactor invoker-agent which is used by Kubernetes deployment. (contains some breaking changes, but I think it can also improve current kube deployment)
 4. Implement required changes.

 I'll discuss these in detail below.